OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class05-Lifecycles.md

 From the Project Overview page, we can see that the Releases have been filtered into different Channels.
 We can see that the recent releases on the Default Channel have mostly been deployed to Development and Production.
 We could deploy these to UAT if we wanted, but we don't have to deploy to UAT before deploying to Production if we don't want to.
 We can also see that all the Releases from the Default Channel have been deployed to Development since this happens automatically.

 For the Pre-Release Channel, it's not possible to deploy to either Development or Production.
 Any Release could be deployed to UAT, but since Releases aren't deployed continuously, not all the Releases have been deployed.
 The team, in collaboration with the BETA users, have been selective about which versions to deploy, and when to deploy them.

+[Slides]

+Here are some recommendations as you create your own Lifecycles and Channels:

+[Use existing Environments] Lifecycles are created from Environments, and those can be shared across many Lifecycles.
+Don’t create a new Environment, just because you are creating a new Lifecycle.
+[Re-use Lifecycles] Re-use Lifecycles when appropriate.
+Lifecycles can be used for many Projects.
+You don’t need to create a new one for each Deployment Process.
+[Also use Channels for] And finally, you should be aware that you can do a lot more with Channels than toggle between different Lifecycles.
+They can also be used for customizing the Deployment Process, providing alternative values for Variables or, if you’ve set-up multi-tenancy, specifying which Tenants different releases should be deployed to.
+This could be useful, for example, perhaps you only want to release BETA updates to tenants with an “Early Access” flag.
+To learn more about these other use-cases, or to learn about Tenants, check out the additional resources associated with this module.

+Thanks for watching, and happy deployments!